 Least squares the most common technique used to fit a regression line.
 This method minimizes the sum of the squares of the vertical deviations from each data point to the line when calculating the best line of fit.
 The least-squares method has no cancellations between negative and positive values.
 This is because it first squares the deviations before summing them.

 Outliers and influential observations

 After you have computed a regression line for your group of data, you may notice that there are points that lie far from the line.
 These points are known as outliers and may represent data with errors.
 Outliers may also indicate a poorly fitting regression line.
 An influential observation is a point that lies far from the other data in a horizontal direction.

 Residuals are the deviation from the fitted line to the observed value.
 Examining the residuals allows the analyst to test the assumption of the existence of a linear relationship between the two variables.

 If a third variable that has not been included in the model significantly affects the relationship between the two variables, then a lurking variable is created.
 You can use a time series plot to identify the existence of lurking variables.

 It is vital that you observe the range of data whenever you use a linear regression model to fit a group of data.
 It is wrong to try to use a regression model to predict values that are outside the set range.
 Doing this is known as an extrapolation and may lead to absurd answers.

 A linear equation summarizes the trend between two variables.
 In elementary school, you were probably given a scatter plot and asked to draw the line that is most appropriate through the data points.
 This line is the best fitting line.
 A line that fits your data best is the one that has the least prediction errors.
 One way of finding this line is to use the least-squares method that we discussed above.

-If you are troubled by your linear regression assignment, you can find an expert who can assist you here.
-We offer comprehensive assistance with all statistics-related assignments.
+If you are troubled by your linear regression homework, you can find an expert who can assist you here.
+We offer comprehensive assistance with all statistics-related homework.